Applications for entry to any ESF primary, secondary or all-through schools are made through the Online Admission System (OAS).

 - an offer for an interview and assessment has been declined;

 - an offer of a place has been declined;

 - a student has not met the entry requirements at interview and assessment.
 A new application may be submitted 6 months following the date of the last interview/assessment; and

 - the one academic year validity period of the application has expired.

 Transferring from ESF Primary to Secondary

-ESF primary students are guaranteed a secondary place at an ESF school when transferring to Year 7 based on conditions specified.
+All Year 6 students enrolled in an ESF primary school by 1 December are guaranteed a secondary place at an ESF school on completion of Year 6.

 About EDB Requirements